Damnwafu/Damnwafu/README.md

 - 👋 Hi, I’m @Damnwafu
-- 👀 welcome to my site
+- 👀 Welcome to my worldsite!
 - 🌱 explore some knowledge!
 - 💞️ looking for free accounts!?
 - 📫 make more applications!